 Zones of Conflict, Zones of Peace

 The Zones of Conflict, Zones of Peace (ZCZP) program at Georgetown University School of Foreign Service in Qatar enables students to study conflict management and resolution in their real-life application across the globe.
 Since 2007, the award-winning program has been taking students to zones of ethnic, political, religious and social conflict, with the goal of better understanding both the causes of the conflict and the difficult process of reconciliation.
+In 2018, the program was converted to a 3-credit course, including a travel component.

 In order to prepare for this rigorous period of meetings, tours, and discussions, participants attend weekly non-credit classes in the months leading up to the trip, for a total of 20 - 25 in-class hours.
 These classes are taught by faculty members who are experts in the specific field of study.
 Classes are designed to familiarize students with the history of the conflict in question, as well as provide background information about the country they will visit.